Phyllotaxis: History

 Some early scientists—notably Leonardo da Vinci—made observations of the spiral arrangements of plants.
 In 1754, Charles Bonnet observed that the spiral phyllotaxis of plants were frequently expressed in both clockwise and counter-clockwise golden ratio series.
 Mathematical observations of phyllotaxis followed with Karl Friedrich Schimper and his friend Alexander Braun's 1830 and 1830 work, respectively; Auguste Bravais and his brother Louis connected phyllotaxis ratios to the Fibonacci sequence in 1837.

 Insight into the mechanism had to wait until Wilhelm Hofmeister proposed a model in 1868.
 A primordium, the nascent leaf, forms at the least crowded part of the shoot meristem.
 The golden angle between successive leaves is the blind result of this jostling.
 Since three golden arcs add up to slightly more than enough to wrap a circle, this guarantees that no two leaves ever follow the same radial line from center to edge.
 The generative spiral is a consequence of the same process that produces the clockwise and counter-clockwise spirals that emerge in densely packed plant structures, such as Protea flower disks or pinecone scales.

-In modern times, researchers such as Mary Snow and George Snow continued these lines of inquiry.
-Computer modeling and morphological studies have confirmed and refined Hoffmeister's ideas.
-Questions remain about the details.
-Botanists are divided on whether the control of leaf migration depends on chemical gradients among the primordia or purely mechanical forces.
-Lucas numbers rather than Fibonacci numbers have been observed in a few plants and occasionally, the leaf positioning appears to be random.
+In the early 20th century, researchers such as Mary Snow and George Snow continued these lines of inquiry.